home-assistant-libs/python-matter-server/README.md

 ### Requirements to communicate with Wi-Fi/Ethernet based Thread devices

-Make sure your you run the container on the host network.
+Make sure you run the container on the host network.
 The host network interface needs to be in the same network as the Android/iPhone device you are using for commissioning.
 Matter uses link-local multicast protocols which do not work across different LANs or VLANs.